Eco-ableism

 Addressing eco-ableism aligns the goals of disability justice with those of climate justice.

-Eco-ableism refers to the forms of ableism that arise within environmental movements, policies, and discourses, leading to the exclusion, marginalisation, or misrepresentation of disabled people.
-It encompasses the design of environments that prioritise able-bodied and neurotypical experiences, the absence of disabled voices in environmental decision-making, the inaccessibility of environmental activism spaces, and the guilt or shame some disabled individuals may feel for using tools or resources deemed unsustainable by others.
-Eco-ableism highlights how environmental advocacy can inadvertently uphold normative assumptions about bodies and minds, reinforcing the idea that there is a single correct or ideal way to exist.
+Eco-ableism is a form of ableism that arise within environmental movements, policies, and discourses, leading to the exclusion, marginalisation, or misrepresentation of disabled people.
+It includes the design of environments that prioritise able-bodied and neurotypical experiences, the absence of disabled voices in environmental decision-making, the inaccessibility of environmental activism spaces, and the guilt or shame some disabled individuals may feel for using tools or resources deemed unsustainable by others.
+Eco-ableism may reinforce the idea that there is a single correct or ideal way to exist through environmental advocacy that inadvertently perpetuate such assumptions.
 Advocates argue that environmental justice must include disability justice, guided by the principle of “nothing about us without us.”

 Coinage

 The term was coined by disabled and neurodivergent environmental activists, and began appearing in scientific and journalistic literature in the early 2020s.